Authors

 Keywords

-Rhythm in music; ability of keeping steady tempo; visual feedback; verbal feedback
+Rhythm in music; ability of keeping steady tempo; visual feedback; verbal

 Abstract